It is an antagonist of the quaternary ammonium muscarinic Acetylcholine receptor belonging to the group of drugs called Antimuscarinics.

-- Repeat these steps for your other eye if so indicated or if your dose is for more than 1 drop.
+- Repeat these steps for your other eye if so indicated or if your dose is for more than one drop.

-- If you are using this medicine on a regular schedule, apply it usually 2 to 3 times a day, every 3 to 4 hours, or as directed by your doctor.
+- If you are using this medicine regularly, apply it 2 to 3 times a day, every 3 to 4 hours, or as directed by your doctor.

 - Do not rinse the dispenser.
 Replace the dispenser cap after each use.